 Greg Garrett shares about the importance of ATNI's work on alignment of food reporting standards

 One in five deaths globally is associated with a poor diet.
 As the hidden costs of the food system mount, the need for corporate accountability becomes greater than ever.
 However, for that to be achieved, investors and regulators need universal and clear standards to measure baselines and progress of the industry's transition to more nutritious product portfolios.
-On September 10th at City, University of London ATNI released results of a year-long study that could help align the food reporting standards and hence offer a way forward.
+On September 10th at City, University of London, ATNi released results of a year-long study that could help align the food reporting standards and hence offer a way forward.

 Urgent action required to turn the tide

-Recent assessments including this 2021 study from ATNI and The George Institute show that most packaged foods available globally in modern retail environments are unhealthy.
+Recent assessments including this 2021 study from ATNi and The George Institute show that most packaged foods available globally in modern retail environments are unhealthy.
 Trends indicate that the availability of unhealthy foods is also on the rise.
 Only four of the largest 14 food companies report on nutrition as a material issue, as we reported in June with Planet Tracker and GAIN through the first-ever materiality of nutrition assessment.
 Unfortunately, these few disclosures are heterogeneous, mostly qualitative, and rarely target-oriented.
 The food sector needs a uniform and aligned system for food reporting.

 Too many standards are as good as no standards

 To illustrate the problem, there are up to 400 different models used sporadically to measure the healthiness of food products and portfolios.
 Many are company-specific or serve a limited purpose, such as front-of-pack labelling.
 About 80 NPMs are developed or endorsed by governmental or intergovernmental organizations and used in government nutrition-related policies and regulations.
-This lack of standardized nutrition performance measurement hinders the ability of several stakeholder groups, including investors, to monitor and analyze the industry’s progress toward more nutritious product portfolios.
+This lack of standardized nutrition performance measurement hinders the ability of several stakeholder groups, including investors, to monitor and analyse the industry’s progress toward more nutritious product portfolios.

 Aligning on food sector reporting standards

-Against this backdrop, ATNI conducted a research series, launched in June 2023 and funded by the Pictet Group Foundation, aimed at aligning the sector.
-The research focused on NPMs used to define, measure and report on healthy foods.
+Against this backdrop, ATNi conducted a research series, launched in June 2023 and funded by the Pictet Group Foundation, aimed at aligning the sector.
+The research focused on NPM’s used to define, measure and report on healthy foods.
 A three-round Delphi process facilitated cross-sectoral stakeholder alignment.
 A total of 86 experts from 14 countries participated in this research, including representatives from the food industry, investors, academic experts, non-governmental organization representatives (NGOs) and others.

 During the Delphi Rounds, participants aligned on the critical metrics of NPM transparency and governance, underlying principles, nutrition information and reporting.
-Three NPMs were found to be appropriate for future investor reporting: Health Star Rating (HSR), Nutri-Score, and the UK NPM.
+Three NPM’s were found to be appropriate for future investor reporting: Health Star Rating (HSR), Nutri-Score, and the UK NPM.

 Read the full report here